 In 2011, the Melges 17, a new scow design for two people, gained fleet status for its first season of racing.

 The GRYC membership is dedicated to the instruction and enjoyment of sailing and one-design sailboat racing.
 The recognized sailboat classes accommodate single person sailing, couples, and parent/child, teams.
-While the type of sailboat may affect the speed across the lake, we have found that the destination and family fun at the GRYC has remained very people among everyone.
+While the type of sailboat may affect the speed across the lake, we have found that the destination and family fun at the GRYC has remained very popular among everyone.